OceanOutcomes/ocean-outcomes/what-we-do/services/index.md

 hero-image:
 subtitle: We help forward-thinking companies, investors, NGOs, seafood harvesters and others deliver on their sustainable seafood and fisheries improvement goals.
 weight: 3
-teaser-text: Whether you are leading a fisheries project, buying seafood, investing in fisheries reform, or part of an initiative or NGO in the seafood sector, the environmental and business case for sustainability has never been stronger.
-Let us help deliver the impact you seek.
+teaser-text: Whether you’re driving a fisheries project, sourcing seafood, investing in reform, or advancing an NGO initiative, the case for sustainability has never been clearer.
+Ocean Outcomes helps partners turn ambition into results—improving environmental performance, strengthening social responsibility, and building resilient, responsible seafood systems.
 ---

 <div class="map-section">